Changissnz/selfinterest/README.md

 axioms of natural law, then anything thought or perceived can be considered a problem; in matters of utility, the problem gets translated into economical division, and also incorporated into the workings of the economy.
-The usage of participles for the term "invent" was deliberate to make invention a synonym for cause, and cause can actualize out of a belief in a fallacy.
+The usage of participles for the term "invent" was deliberate to display invention as a synonym for cause, and cause can actualize out of a belief in a fallacy.
 This is a viewpoint held by some human beings, untrue although the viewpoint is an effective artificial axiom for ends out of motive.